PFF Insights

 viruses

 It’s fall, y’all!
 That means fall sports, cooler temps, and pumpkin-spiced everything.
 It also means that respiratory virus season is just around the corner.
 While respiratory viruses are around throughout the year, infections increase in the fall and winter as people spend more time together indoors.
-This chart from the CDC shows the number of respiratory viral infections from October 2022 through July 2023 at their highest in the late fall and winter and much lower in the spring and summer months.
+This chart from the CDC shows the number of respiratory viral infections from November 2023 through October 2024 at their highest in the late fall and winter and much lower in the spring and summer months.

 Respiratory infections can be very serious for people living with pulmonary fibrosis, possibly leading to severe respiratory symptoms, worsening oxygen levels, or exacerbation that increases the risk of hospitalization and disease progression.
 Vaccination is one of the tools we have to lessen the risk of infection by respiratory viruses, so before you roll up your sleeve, here’s a rundown of available vaccines for seasonal illnesses.